ififfy/flipflip/docs/options.md

 This setting controls the background for this Scene:
 * **Blurred** - Control the blur amount
 * **Solid Color** - Control the background color
+* **Set of Colors** - Control the set of colors.
+Color will change with each image, in random order.
+* **Random Colors** - Color will change with each image.
 * **None**

 #### Next Scene
 Choose a Scene to transition to after this one (or none).
-Control the timing of the Next Scene (sec).
+Control the timing of the Next Scene (sec) and if the Next Scene should play after all images from the current Scene have played.

+You can also choose to move to the next scene after an audio clip has ended or after the captioning script has completed.
+You will find these options in the audio and text settings, respectively.

-?> The "Next Scene" will pre-load in the background and start after the configured time has passed.
-Options, effects, audio/text, etc. will also change as configured.
+?> The "Next Scene" will pre-load in the background and start when a configured end condition is met (time, images, audio, text).
+Scene options, effects, audio/text, etc. will also change as configured.

 #### Overlay
 Add Scene(s) to overlay over this one (or none).
 Control each overlay opacity.